ombulabs/blog/_posts/2020-09-15-knowledge-bases.md

 ---
 layout: post
 title: "Organizing and Maintaing a Team Knowledge Base"
-date: 2020-09-15 11:00:00
+date: 2020-09-18 11:00:00
-reviewed: 2020-09-15 11:00:00
+reviewed: 2020-09-18 11:00:00
 categories: ["team", "agile", "remote"]
 author: "abizzinotto"
 ---

 As a distributed, remote team we use different tools to communicate at OmbuLabs, like [Slack](https://slack.com/) and [Zoom](https://zoom.us/).
 Those are great for live communication.
 But every company has information that needs to be kept and stored somewhere.
 In our case, we started off using the [GitHub Wiki](https://docs.github.com/en/github/building-a-strong-community/about-wikis) and [Google Docs](https://docs.google.com).
 However, documentation and policies need to be maintained, updated and checked regularly.
 And having information scattered in different tools, formats and accounts became a hassle.

 That's where a knowledge base comes in.
-At OmbuLabs we use [Tettra](https://app.tettra.co/) and we share our experience with it [here](link to Tettra article).
+At OmbuLabs we use [Tettra](https://app.tettra.co/) and we will share our experience in a different article.
 But regardless of what tool you choose, here are some practices that will help you keep your knowledge base organized and updated.

 <!--more-->